mouldimus/notes/HTML_Concepts.md

 student.gradeAverage(3.4);
 ```

-Here, we are telling the computer to make use of the object called “student”.
-Specifically, the computer is to run the function “gradeAverage” that is defined in the “student” object.
-Since that function needs an input (the variable “avg”), we give it the number 3.4.
+Here, we are telling the computer to make use of the object called "student".
+Specifically, the computer is to run the function "gradeAverage" that is defined in the "student" object.
+Since that function needs an input (the variable "avg"), we give it the number 3.4.

-So here’s the distinction: In this specific situation, that function “gradeAverage” is called a method.
-Yes, it’s confusing – until you recall that in JavaScript, a method is a set of code, associated with an object, that is performed on the object itself.
-So we have the confusing situation of a property of an object that we are defining using a *function* – but we’re calling the action performed by the function a *method*.
+So here's the distinction: In this specific situation, that function "gradeAverage" is called a method.
+Yes, it's confusing - until you recall that in JavaScript, a method is a set of code, associated with an object, that is performed on the object itself.
+So we have the confusing situation of a property of an object that we are defining using a *function* - but we're calling the action performed by the function a *method*.

 ## Using these Terms
 [Jump Back](#contents)

-In actual practice, there is very little danger in using these terms interchangeably – and you’ll often find technical sources will do so.
-But occasionally you’ll find a source that uses the terms in their strictest sense.
+In actual practice, there is very little danger in using these terms interchangeably - and you'll often find technical sources will do so.
+But occasionally you'll find a source that uses the terms in their strictest sense.

 The lessons here are these:

-1. First, there are many varied terms in use for the concept of “a block of code that can be executed on demand by other code.”
+1. First, there are many varied terms in use for the concept of "a block of code that can be executed on demand by other code."
-2. Second, in order to clarify any potential difference between these various terms, you’ll need to investigate their exact meaning in the language you’re concerned with.
+2. Second, in order to clarify any potential difference between these various terms, you'll need to investigate their exact meaning in the language you're concerned with.

 Any attempt to give them a blanket, universal meaning ignores the subtleties described here.

 ## `document.getElementById` Method
 [Jump Back](#contents)

-As a reminder, a “method” is an action that an object can perform.
+As a reminder, a "method" is an action that an object can perform.
 It is a named sequence of events.

 The *document.getElementById* method returns (executes and provides relevant output) an element.

-An “attribute” is a specification that assigns a property (name; characteristic) to something.
+An "attribute" is a specification that assigns a property (name; characteristic) to something.
 Basically, an attribute is metadata (data that describes other data).

 The element returned by document.getElementById has an Id attribute with a specific value assigned to it.
 The Id is a variable.